April 15, 1998 Chase

 Just as we cleared the trees, Dwain yelled "tornado!" as I spotted it myself.
 Then Dwain yelled to the farmer about the tornado, who at first didn't hear him: "what?"
 When Dwain pointed towards the tornado and repeated his message, the farmer turned, looked, and then grabbed his family and ran for their shelter.
 Meanwhile, we continued to back up as the tornado continued to move by.
 We stopped, and I jumped out and rolled video.
 The tornado appeared as a small funnel on the southern edge of the large wall cloud, which began to snake downward as it moved behind the farmhouse.
 It vanished as quickly as it had appeared, as the large wall cloud continued to move swiftly past our location.
 We jumped in the car and drove back east to the intersection, watching the lowering move swiftly eastward to our north.
 After hearing local FD reports of softball hail north of our position, we opted to turn south.
 As we did, I leaned out of the car, sat on the window, and shot video of the lowering as it moved by, only catching the portions visible between the huge tree line on either side of the road.
 We made it back to Coulterville, where we jetted southeast on IL13.

 We spent the rest of the day trying in vain to get back in front of our original storm, as darkness slowly crept in.
 We managed to get on another severe storm just after dark, while moving through the city of Mt.
 Vernon.
 We were starting to hear tornado reports and reports of damage associated with them, to our north.
 By now, it was pitch black and we were driving in blinding rain.
 We trudged north, figuring we'd come further on this chase than we'd ever gone, and we weren't going to give up while still so close to seeing more tornadoes.
 However, the rain kept pounding us, and the tornado and damage reports kept getting closer to our position.
-Eventually, the three of us decided it simply wasn't safe to continue blindly, so we threw in the towel, and began to long journey home.
+Eventually, the three of us decided it simply wasn't safe to continue blindly, so we threw in the towel, and began the long journey home.
 This was my first Illinois tornado, and the longest chase I've ever had to date at 1,436 straight miles.